TioKeno/azure-docs/articles/active-directory/authentication/howto-sspr-windows.md

 - Run at least Windows 10, version April 2018 Update (v1803), and the devices must be either:
     - Azure AD joined
     - Hybrid Azure AD joined
+ Note: If the onpremises domain is managed, Azure AD SSPR on Windows lockcreen is not supported

 ### Enable for Windows 10 using Intune